 In late March of 2017, about 3 months into my story project about training for a marathon, I discovered Bernadette Mayer and her list of writing experiments through an online poetry class.
 It changed my life and the direction of my writing.
 I began experimenting with new forms and ways of exploring and understanding what it could mean to be a body that moves, thinks, creates, questions, wonders, and pays attention, all at the same time.
 The laboratory for these experiments continues to be the Mississippi River Gorge in south Minneapolis, which I run or walk or bike beside almost every day.

 Some of these experiments have led to bigger projects, some have been abandoned, and some are just waiting for when I decide to return to them.
 For a larger list of experiments that I’ve tried or want to try, see my ever-expanding list: Experiments: unabridged list

 voice memo work

 The first running/poetry experiment I did was inspired by Bernadette Mayer’s suggestion on page 10 of Please Add to this List: “Attempt tape recorder work.
 That is, recording without a text, perhaps at specific times.”
 During a 3 mile run, I recorded my thoughts as they occurred to me by pulling out my iPhone mid-run and speaking into it using the Voice Memos app.
 I enjoyed this experiment enough that I envisioned doing it a lot more, maybe even composing poems into my phone while I ran the marathon–a poem for each of the 26 miles.
-But the logistical difficulties of speaking into a phone will running have been hard to manage and an injury prevented me from running the marathon.
+But the logistical difficulties of speaking into a phone while running have been hard to manage and an injury prevented me from running the marathon.
 Even so, I continue to experiment with using the voice memo app in different ways.

 - march 20/3 miles (recording my thoughts while running, 2017)